homothetyhk/RandomizerMod/articles/logic_variable_ref.md

 - NotchCostInt, SafeNotchCostInt
   - Prefix: `$NotchCost`, `$SafeNotchCost`
+  - Required Parameters:
-  - Required Parameters: a sequence of comma-separated integers, representing 1-based charm ids.
+    - A sequence of comma-separated integers, representing 1-based charm ids.
   - Optional Parameters: none
   - These LogicInts return the number of notches needed to equip the corresponding combination of charms, minus 1. $NotchCost gives the number allowing for overcharming, while SafeNotchCost gives the number without overcharming.
 Obsoleted by EquipCharmVariable ($EQUIPCHARM), which has better interoperability.

 ## StateProviders

 - StartLocationDelta
+  - Prefix: `$StartLocation`
+  - Required Parameters:
-  - Syntax: `$StartLocation[NAME]` where `NAME` is the name of a start def.
+    - The first parameter should be the exact name of a start def.
 For example, for the King's Pass start, `NAME` is `King's Pass`.
+  - Optional Parameters: none
   - This is a `LogicInt` which is `TRUE` exactly when the current start def matches its argument, and otherwise is false.
-It provides the default state (`StateManager.StartStateSingleton`) when it is the first state providing term or variable in an expression.
+It provides the start state (the state of the `Start_State` waypoint) when it is the first state providing term or variable in an expression.

 ## StateModifiers